WTNX-LD: Origins and as a translator station

 Landover 2, LLC, applied for and was granted a construction permit to build a new low-power TV station on channel 41, W41EI-D, at Algood (a suburb of Cookeville).
 As a result of the repack, the permit sat for several years.
 The station would be purchased by Lowcountry 34 Media, LLC (owned by Jeffrey Winemiller) on July 30, 2021; Winemiller relocated the facility to channel 15 at Nashville, with the new call sign W15ER-D, and completed construction of the station, airing two subchannels of religious programs.

 Winemiller initially filed to sell W15ER-D to Marquee Broadcasting in August 2021, but he instead opted to sell another low-power station, W09DM-D (now WNSH-LD), to the group.
 Winemiller then filed to sell the channel 15 station to Gray Television, which was in the process of merging with the Meredith Corporation, owner of WSMV-TV.
 The $3.75 million transaction between Lowcountry 34 and Gray included 24 different low-power facilities, including two in Tennessee.
 On December 30, 2021, W15ER-D converted from airing religious programming to a rebroadcast translator of the WSMV-TV multiplex.
 As WSMV-TV is broadcast on the VHF band, the additional UHF facility improves reception with smaller indoor antennas—which more easily receive UHF—in the Nashville metro area.

 Telemundo conversion

 Gray announced on May 3, 2022, that it had reached an agreement with Telemundo to start Telemundo channels, primarily as adjuncts to Gray stations, in 22 additional Southern markets and renew existing affiliations in 12 others.
 The new service launched August 29, 2022, with the renamed WTNX-LD also carrying the main WSMV 4.1 subchannel as 4.10.

-Programming
+WFET-LD history

+On January 8, 2022, the Bailey family signed a deal to sell WFET-LD to Gray Television for $125,000.
+The sale of the station was finalized on February 22, 2022.
+Gray did not reveal future plans of WFET-LD before the sale of the station was finalized.

+WFET-LD would return to the air on September 13, 2022, as a repeater of Telemundo affiliate WTNX-LD.

+Newscasts

-WTNX clears the entire Telemundo programming schedule, except for the 5 p.m.
-CT timeslot on weekdays, when the station airs a locally-oriented newscast, Telemundo Noticias Tennessee, produced at Gray Television headquarters in Atlanta.
-The station's newscast aired its debut edition on November 28, 2022.
+In the 5 p.m.
+CT timeslot on weekdays, the station airs a locally-oriented newscast, Telemundo Noticias Tennessee, produced at Gray Television headquarters in Atlanta.
+The station's statewide-oriented newscast aired its debut edition on November 28, 2022.